cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Conceptually, tags are interpreted in the generic data model, not at (de-)serialization time.
-A small number of tags (specifically, tag number 25 and tag number 29) have been registered with semantics that do require processing at (de-)serialization time: The decoder needs to be aware and the encoder needs to be under control of the exact sequence in which data items are encoded into the CBOR data stream.
+A small number of tags (specifically, tag number 25 and tag number 29) have been registered with semantics that may require processing at (de-)serialization time: The decoder needs to be aware and the encoder needs to be in control of the exact sequence in which data items are encoded into the CBOR data stream.
 This means these tags cannot be implemented on top of every generic CBOR encoder/decoder (which might not reflect the serialization order